-However, be on your guard.
-Property law can be complex and verbal agreements do not count.
-The golden rules are not to assume anything, and to get everything in writing.
+However, property law can be complex and verbal agreements do not count.
+You need to be clear about exactly what you are agreeing and get everything in writing.

 Check what it is that you are renting.

-- In particular, service charges and rates can be high.
+- Include rent, rates and service charges.
+In particular, service charges and rates can be high.